Reducing emissions along the value chain

 A leaflet on “Energy Management, Energy Efficiency and ISO 50001 at BASF” you can find below.
 Certificates are available on request.

 The close cooperation between partners along the entire value chain is a major factor in lowering greenhouse gas emissions, because often opportunities for reducing emissions can only be achieved as a joint effort.
 59 million metric tons of greenhouse gas emissions were generated in the production of the raw materials, precursors, energy sources, services and capital goods that BASF purchased in 2017.
 We work with carefully selected raw material suppliers on specific projects looking at solutions contributing to reduce these emissions.

 Environmental protection, occupational safety and social standards, in addition to economic criteria, are part of the assessment of new and existing supplier relationships and are an integral part of our conditions of purchase.

+Intermodal transport is an important lever to reducing emissions in logistics.
 Transporting goods by rail instead of by road reduces CO2 emissions by up to 65 percent.
 BASF uses intermodal transport at its major production sites at Ludwigshafen, Schwarzheide and Antwerp.